davidshen84/davidshen84.github.io/source/src/assets/blogs/tf-linear-regression.md

-# Linear Regression with Tensorflow
+# Linear Regression with TensorFlow

-This is an example about how to use Tensorflow JS library to implement a simple linear regression algorithm.
+This is an example about how to use TensorFlow JS library to implement a simple linear regression algorithm.
 In this example we will compute the `a` and `b` variables in this formula.

 $$